audreyfeldroy/cookiecutter-pypackage/README.md

 ## Releasing

-Releases are triggered by a version bump on the default branch.
+Releases are triggered entirely by CI/CD via Pull requests being merged into the main branch.
-It is recommended to do this in a separate pull request:

-1. Switch to a branch.
-2. Bump the version using [poetry version].
-3. Commit and push to GitHub.
-4. Open a pull request.
-5. Merge the pull request.
+The version bump on each release is decided by the labels placed on the Pull Requests.
+There must be one, and only one, of the following labels on each pull request to the main branch:
+`MAJOR`, `MINOR`, `PATCH`.
+Pull Requests will be un-mergeable unless the version on your `pyproject.toml` matches the main branch and the proper version labels are applied.

 The Release workflow performs the following automated steps: